th-d74a-user-group-thug/Kenwood-D74-HT-Notes/README.md

 | 400 | Built in GPS | set on |
 | 401 | My Position* | set lat long |
 | 510 | APRS Beacon Method | select SmartBeaconing |
+\* Optional setting if Built in GPS is set to off.

 Turn on APRS
 1. Press Dual A/B on keypad and enter 144.390 for b band freq